AdMoR/admor.github.io/_posts/2019-07-01-Can I boost anything?.markdown

 import numpy as np
 import random

+# The true probability distribution (values above 1 count  as 1)
 g = lambda x: (x - 1) ** 2
+# sampling process, given the probability from g(x) we get a 0 or a 1
 f = lambda x: 1 if random.random() < g(x) else 0

+# We sample a thousand points from the process described above
 x = np.array(list(map(lambda x: np.exp(x), np.linspace(-3, 0.9, 1000))))
 y = list(map(f, x))

+# Data used for the logistic regression
 X = torch.FloatTensor(np.array(x).reshape(-1, 1))
 Y = torch.FloatTensor(np.array(y))

+# The plot of the distribution
 plt.scatter(x, g(x))
 ```